bohlinger/wavy/docs/vietnam22_2.rst

    model_specs.yaml.default        validation_specs.yaml.default

-Create a new project directory and copy your config files to this folder.
-Establish an .env file such that wavy knows where to find the config files it should use.
+Create a new project directory.
+Establish an .env file such that **wavy** knows where to find the config files it should use.
 This could look like:

 .. code-block:: bash